AlanSoto31/ruby-linter/README.md

 Most Mac and some of Linux computers come with ruby installed, but still need to verify by typing in your terminal `ruby --version` if not please go back to [Installation](#installation) section.

-After verifying you have ruby installed and completing the [Installation](#installation) section, open the terminal navigate using `cd path-to-folder` containing the ruby-linter and run in the terminal `ruby bin/main.rb` to run the game.
+After verifying you have ruby installed and completing the [Installation](#installation) section, open the terminal navigate using `cd path-to-folder` containing the ruby-linter and run in the terminal `ruby bin/main.rb` to run the linter.

+## testing-your-own-code

+After running main.rb you are going to see a demonstration of what the linter is going to catch, opening test.rb file automatically, in order to parse a different piece of code, you have two ways:

+1.- Copy and paste the code you want to test inside test.rb file 2.- Replace the test.rb file with you own file but remember to keep "test" as file's name

 ## 👥 authors